curityio/nginx_oauth_proxy_module/resources/1-development.md

 ## 2. Configure

-Run the base configure script as follows, to download NGINX source and point it to the OpenSSL location:
+Then run the base configure script as follows, to download NGINX source and point it to the OpenSSL location:

 ```bash
 CONFIG_OPTS='--with-openssl=../openssl-OpenSSL_1_1_1m' ./configure
 ```

-Select these options to enable Perl tests to run and to enable debugging of the C code:
+Select these options to enable Perl tests to run and to enable debugging of the C code in an IDE such as CLion:

 ```text
 DYNAMIC_MODULE=n